httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 A client that receives a commitment and that successfully authenticates the alternative service can assume that a secured alternative will remain available for the commitment interval.
-The commitment interval starts when the commitment is received and authenticated and runs for a number of seconds equal to value of the `commit` member, less the current age of the http-opportunistic response (as defined in Section 4.2.3 of {{RFC7234}}).
+The commitment interval starts when the commitment is received and authenticated and runs for a number of seconds equal to value of the `tls-commit` member, less the current age of the http-opportunistic response (as defined in Section 4.2.3 of {{RFC7234}}).
 A client SHOULD avoid sending requests via cleartext protocols or to unauthenticated alternative services for the duration of the commitment interval, except to discover new potential alternatives.

-A commitment only applies to the origin of the http-opportunistic well-known resource that was retrieved; other origins listed in the `origins` member MUST be independently discovered and authenticated.

 A commitment is not bound to a particular alternative service.
 Clients are able to use alternative services that they become aware of.
 However, once a valid and authenticated commitment has been